AngeloDanducci/Nolava/README.md

     b.
 Make webpage for browser/login
         - There will be a default webpage for the game such as www.foobar.com/nolava
         - Otherwise they can share a link to a game thus, www.foobar.com/nolava&game=1234
-2. Use python to handle connections/sockets
+2. Use python to handle connections/sockets by Wednesday-Thursday
-3. Handle game logic
+3. Handle game logic by Friday-Saturday
 4. Create chat interface

 # Extra
 1. Touch up graphics
+2. Voice chat? :D